Roasted Vegetable Salsa packs in the veggies and flavor for a delicious, allergy free, vegan condiment

 - 1 cup sliced bell peppers 1 medium bell pepper

 - 1 cup chopped onions 1 medium onion

 - 3 cups cored & chopped tomatoes 3 medium tomatoes

-- 2 TBSP chopped jalapeño 1 small jalapeño
+- 2 tablespoon chopped jalapeño 1 small jalapeño

 - Heat oven to 450*F for 20 minutes.
 Stir vegetables and add garlic.
 Roast for another 20-25 minutes.
 Remove from oven and let cool.